 Types of hiding areas for Leopard geckos

-Small to medium plastic lunch boxes are popularly used hide boxes.
-Plastic lunch boxes are inexpensive and easy to obtain.
+Small to medium plastic lunch boxes are popularly used to make hide boxes.
+Although non-natural-looking, plastic lunch boxes are inexpensive and easy to obtain.
 To allow for even more privacy, solid-coloured boxes are preferred over see-through ones.
-Enclosed commercial items in the form of rocks and dried wood are also available.
+Enclosed commercial items in the form of natural-looking rocks and dried wood are also available.